iobroker-community-adapters/ioBroker.mqtt-client/README.md

 Received messages are converted to states within the adapters namespace (e.g. mqtt.0) and subscribed.
 You can remove topics after all states have been created.

-### prefix
+### publish prefix
-When publishing this will be prepended to the topics and it also will be removed from subscribed topics if necessary.
+When publishing this will be prepended to all topics.
+Default is empty (no prefix).

+### subscribe prefix
+When subscribing this will be prepended to all topics.
 Default is empty (no prefix).

 ## State Settings
 ![State](dialog.png)